FelixKohlhas/cellprofiler_slurm/README.md

 python merge_output.py output/* merged/
 ```

-## Contributing

-Contributions are welcome!
-If you have any improvements, bug fixes, or new features to add, please follow these steps:

-1. Fork this repository.
-2. Create a new branch: `git checkout -b feature-name`.
-3. Make your changes and commit them: `git commit -m 'Add some feature'`.
-4. Push to the branch: `git push origin feature-name`.
-5. Create a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-**Note:** This README provides a general overview of the project.
-Please refer to the source code and inline comments for more detailed information.